Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Discussion and Threats to Validity

 The reverse-engineering process we used to define the manual fitness functions for \NAMEMANUAL (see Section~\ref{sec:rq1}), the fitness function of \NAMESIMULINK, and the fault we injected are a threat to the external validity of our results.
 However, the results of \NAMEMANUAL and \NAMESIMULINK are likely to improve when the designers of the fitness functions are knowledgeable about the domain and engineered the \simulink models.
-For the fault definition, we use the insights of a lead engineer in a large automotive company.

 \NAMESIMULINK explicitly targets \simulink models.
 Other instances of \NAME can target different model types or software programs.
 We conjecture that our results are also generalizable to these domains.
-More empirical studies, such as that presented in this paper, will determine whether our conjecture holds.
+More empirical studies, such as those presented in this paper, will determine whether our conjecture holds.

+The selection of the automatically-generated, manually-derived, and \NAME fitness functions threat the external validity of our results.
+Although the \NAME fitness function relies on the value of the parameter $p$ to linearly combine the value of automatically-generated and manually-derived fitness functions, other \NAME fitness functions can be used by engineers (as detailed in \Cref{sec:implementation}). \Cref{sec:athenafitnessinfluence} experiments with different values of $p$ and discusses how we selected the value of $p$.

-\emph{Internal Validity.} The values assigned to the configuration parameters of our tools are a threat to the internal validity of our results.
-However, our configuration does not favor any of the frameworks as the common configuration parameters of \staliro, \NAMEMANUAL, and \NAME share the same values.
+\textbf{Internal Validity:} The values assigned to the configuration parameters of our tools are a threat to the internal validity of our results.
+However, our configuration does not favor any of the frameworks as the common configuration parameters of \NAMEAUTOMATIC, \NAMEMANUAL, and \NAME share the same values.